Netherlands 2023 "Prehistoric animals (II)"

 Another Nothosaur that looks like Nothosaurus was also found in Winterswijk, named Cymatosaurus.
 This is a saurian, which highly resembles the Nothosaur, but it belongs to a different group: the Pistosaurs.

-These bones are in collections of two Museum in the Netherlands: Naturalis in Leiden and Twentse Welle Museum in Enschede.
+These bones are in collections of two Museums in the Netherlands: Naturalis in Leiden and Twentse Welle Museum in Enschede.

 Twentse Welle museum in Enschede opened doors in April 2008 and it is housed in a former textile factory.
 A mix of the original structure and new architecture give the museum its unique atmosphere.
 Three organizations are brought together in the museum: Van Deinse Instituut, Museum Jannink and Natuurmuseum (Natural History Museum) Enschede.
 Together they want to tell the story of the human adventure, the history of nature and exploration of earth, with the focus on the local history.